Skip to content

 Attach a volume

-Dev environments, tasks, and services let you attach any number of volumes.
-To attach a volume, simply specify its name using the volumes property and specify where to mount its contents:
+Dev environments, tasks, and services let you attach any number of network volumes.
+To attach a network volume, simply specify its name using the volumes property and specify where to mount its contents:

 type: dev-environment